brennansaul/Docker_WSP/admin-site/client-server/public/src/assets/docker-labs/lab1.md

 This lab will introduce you to docker basics.
 You will:
 - Learn what docker is, its capabilities and what benefits it provides.
-- Learn basic docker commands
+- Learn basic docker commands.
 - Host a simple web page using docker.

 <hr>